kshedden/survival_workshop/README.md

 person recovers, or the duration of time that a piece of machinery remains in good working order.

-Duration data can be used to answer questions analogous to what we might consider for other types of data, such as: what is the mean duration of a population?; what is the 75th percentile of the durations in a population?; when comparing two populations, which one has the shorter expected or median duration?; can we identify the unique associations between many independent variables and a duration
+Duration data can be used to answer questions such as: what is the mean duration for a population?; what is the 75th percentile of the durations in a population?; when comparing two populations, which one has the shorter expected or median duration?; can we identify the unique associations between many independent variables and a duration